 These guidelines are developed to provide guidance to registered health practitioners or those seeking to become registered health practitioners in the osteopathy profession.
-It applies to all registered osteopaths, except those with non-practising registration, students and in some circumstances, osteopaths with limited registration.
+It applies to all registered osteopaths, except those with non-practising registration, and in some circumstances, osteopaths with limited registration.
+These guidelines do not apply to students.

 Here we provide an outline of the CPD scheme and guidance on meeting the requirements.
-Although it is extremely difficult to produce succinct guidelines that address everyone's concerns, we hope this document will help you in making CPD an integral and valued aspect of your professional work as an osteopath.
+Although it is extremely difficult to produce succinct guidelines that address everyone's concerns, the OBA hopes this document will help you in making CPD an integral and valued aspect of your professional work as an osteopath.